Getting clients for a business can be tough.

 It’s a simple idea, too.

-Partner with other businesses to have leads referred to your agency.
+You partner with other businesses to have leads referred to your agency.
 If they convert to a client, you pay your partner a percentage or set amount.

 For the company your partnering with, they only have to spend a few minutes of their time to potentially earn thousands from referring a converting lead.